DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/proxyprovider.rst

 * ``ProviderType``: main option, to show which proxy provider type you want to register.
 In the case of the PUSP proxy provider you must type ``PUSP``.
 * ``ServiceURL``: PUSP service URL.

+Usage
+^^^^^

+The ProxyProvider is typically used by the ProxyManager to provide a proxy for a DIRAC user/group in the case the proxy in the proxyDB is expired or is absent.